 We're headed into the season of entertaining, when family sleepovers become common, before and after big holiday meals.
 I also think of this as breakfast casserole season; everyone is looking for easy, hearty ways to put breakfast on the table in the middle of the zaniness.
 Well, here you go: One of the simplest, heartiest breakfast casseroles I know how to make.

-This is adapted from another potato-egg casserole in my book Not Your Mother's Casseroles, and it's a simple, hearty dish of eggs baked with potatoes and vegetables, with a bit of bacon thrown in for flavor.
-This is easily adaptable for vegetarians; the one in my book is actually vegetarian, with extra vegetables and peppers standing in for the bacon.
+This is a simple, hearty dish of eggs baked with potatoes and vegetables, with a bit of bacon thrown in for flavor.
+This is easily adaptable for vegetarians, with extra vegetables and peppers standing in for the bacon.

 It can also be made ahead: Just mix it all up and put it in the fridge overnight, then bake away in the morning.
 Leftovers are yummy too.

-Arrange a rack in the middle of the oven and heat to 350°F. Lightly grease a 9x13-inch baking dish with cooking spray or olive oil.
+Arrange a rack in the middle of the oven and heat to 350°F. Coat a 9x13-inch baking dish with baking spray or olive oil; set aside.

-Put the bacon slices in a large skillet and turn the heat on to medium.
-Cook the bacon, stirring occasionally, until it is crisp.
-Add the onion, pepper, garlic, sun-dried tomatoes, and 1 teaspoon of salt, and cook over medium heat until all the vegetables are fragrant and soft, about 5 more minutes.
-Remove from the heat and cool slightly.
+Place the bacon in a large skillet over medium heat and cook, stirring occasionally, until browned and crisp.
+Add the onion, bell pepper, garlic, sun-dried tomatoes, and 1 teaspoon of the salt.
+Cook until the vegetables are fragrant and soft — about 5 minutes more.
+Remove from the heat and set aside to cool slightly.

-Place the eggs, milk, remaining salt, and pepper in a large bowl and whisk until the eggs are completely broken up and incorporated.
-Stir in the cheese, frozen potatoes, and the bacon and vegetables from the skillet.
-Pour the mixture into the prepared baking dish.
-(At this point the casserole can be covered and refrigerated for up to 24 hours.)
+Place the eggs, milk, remaining 1 teaspoon salt, and pepper in a large bowl and whisk to combine.
+Stir in the frozen potatoes, cheese, and the bacon-vegetable mixture.
+(Don't worry; the frozen potatoes cook just fine!)
+Pour into the prepared baking dish.

-- Substituting fresh potatoes: This recipe calls for frozen potatoes for the sake of convenience.
+Using fresh potatoes: This recipe calls for frozen potatoes for the sake of convenience.
 But if you don't have frozen potatoes and would prefer to use fresh potatoes, substitute one medium potato for each cup of frozen potatoes.
 Prick the potatoes several times with a fork, then place in the microwave on a paper towel.
-Cook on HIGH for 8-10 minutes, or until the potatoes are just barely tender.
+Microwave on HIGH for 8 to 10 minutes, or until the potatoes are just barely tender.
 Dice and proceed with the recipe.

-- Make ahead: The casserole can be assembled, covered tightly with aluminum foil, and refrigerated overnight before baking.
+Make ahead: The casserole can be assembled, covered tightly with aluminum foil, and refrigerated overnight before baking.
 Uncover before baking and add a few minutes baking time.